Kindle Tips and Tricks: 10 Features Every Reader Should Know

 I use this trick all the time, even when I plan to get the physical copy later.
 It saves money, time, and disappointment.

-From customizing fonts to saving highlights in Your Clippings, exploring books with X-Ray, hunting Kindle deals, and previewing before buying, there’s so much hidden power in your device.
+From customizing fonts and organizing highlights to exploring books with X-Ray, discovering Kindle deals, using Dark Mode, and sending articles directly to your device, there’s so much hidden power packed into a Kindle.

 Happy Reading!